Sign In Forgot Password

 RabbiGrover2017.jpg

-Rabbi Grover is a leading religious voice within the Canadian Jewish community and currently serves as Vice-President of the interdenominational Toronto Board of Rabbis, Treasurer of the Ontario Region of the Rabbinical Assembly, and Rabbinic Chair of the Toronto Community Mikvah.
-He is also a member of the Toronto Police Chief's Jewish Community Consultative Committee, and the Rabbinic Cabinets of the Jewish Federations of North America, Israel Bonds, and Hillel Ontario.
+He has served in leadership roles for the interdenominational Toronto Board of Rabbis, Ontario Region of the Rabbinical Assembly, and Toronto Community Mikvah.
+He is also a member of the Toronto Police Chief’s Jewish Community Consultative Committee and sits on the Rabbinic Cabinets of the Jewish Federations of North America, Israel Bonds, and Hillel Ontario.

 To get in touch with Rabbi Grover, please email his assistant at yardena@bethtikvahtoronto.org